 Market and Model

-All Clios also get a digital instrument binnacle and full-LED headlights.
-This car gets several new body colours this time round, including Valencia Orange and Celadon Blue.
-The Valencia Orange shade offers unprecedented depth and radiance thanks to a specific coloured varnish treatment making its first appearance in the automotive industry.
+This car gets several striking body colours, including Valencia Orange and Celadon Blue.
+The Valencia Orange shade offers unprecedented depth and radiance thanks to a specific coloured varnish treatment.
 In all, this Clio is available in 10 body colours and with three exterior customisation packs (in red, orange and black).

 Cost of Ownership

 Let's get to the WLTP figures.
-For the TCe 90 petrol unit, the figures are 54.3mpg and 118g/km.
-The Clio E-TECH Hybrid 140 manages 64.2mpg on the combined cycle and 100g/km of CO2, plus there's an 'EV' option that gives limited all-electric driving range.
+For the TCe 90 petrol unit, the figures are 54.3mpg and 119g/km in base 'Evolution'-spec.
+The Clio E-TECH Hybrid 145 manages 64.2mpg on the combined cycle and 96g/km of CO2 in that 'Evolution' trim, plus there's an 'EV' option that gives limited all-electric driving range.
 Enough on efficiency figures; what about the other costs of running this car - depreciation for example?
-Industry experts reckon this fifth generation Clio will do slightly better than its predecessors; after 3 Years/36,000 miles, a volume 'Iconic' TCe 90 variant is predicted to be worth 38% of its original value, which is very class-competitive - about the same as a comparable Ford Fiesta.
+Industry experts reckon this fifth generation Clio will do slightly better than its predecessors; after 3 Years/36,000 miles, a volume 'Evolution' TCe 90 variant is predicted to be worth 38% of its original value, which is very class-competitive - about the same as a comparable Ford Fiesta.

 You can plan ahead for maintenance costs by opting at point of purchase for a pre-paid servicing plan covering you for either three years and 30,000 miles, or four years and 40,000 miles.
 The four year '4+' warranty deal looks good too, given that most rivals restrict you to three year cover.
 This package also includes roadside assistance for the duration, though bear in mind that the final two years of the policy will be invalidated in the unlikely event that your Clio covers more than 100,000 miles.
 Depreciation levels will be very similar to those of other mainstream-brand superminis in this segment.